 Meg: It is hard, because a lot of women, even though we’re in tune with other people’s emotions, don’t want to talk about them.
 So, I think that mothers have to muster the courage to begin in easy spots.
 For instance, if you see your 10- or 11-year-old boy crying – he flunked a test, he’s very upset – you go over and say, “I see that you’re really upset.
 What are you upset about?”
 And when you begin to talk to them about identifying easy emotions, then you work up.

-Jim: Because I think a natural inclination for a – a parent – a mom who can’t feel in control might back up.
+Jim: Don’t back up, because I think a natural inclination for a – a parent – a mom who can’t feel in control might back up.
 And that – that may be the exact wrong step to make.

 Meg: Exactly.
 We’re chicken, because we know how to handle our girls, but we don’t know what to say and how to handle our sons.